devendrakumaremails/my_test_programs/README.md

 # my_test_programs
-This is repository containing only test programs
+This repository contains only test programs